microchip-pic-avr-examples/pic18f57q84-2-axis-cnc/README.md

 Pinout of the various pins (e.g., the limit switches, the Click boards, the actuator, etc) is defined in `config.h` with two constants per pin, `NAME_PIN_PORT` and `NAME_PIN_POS`.
- For example, to have Y_ENABLE pin on RA6, the code would be
+ For example, to have Y_ENABLE pin on RA6, the code would be:

 ```
 #define Y_ENABLE_PIN_PORT RA